RocooTheRocoo/Magix-Plugin/README.md

 At first sight the code looks safe but in fact it includes a force op.
 This op can be achieved by typing in: '?.=opmePls password is HolyMoly'

-The source and binaries can be found at the "Releases".
+The source and binaries can be found [here](https://github.com/RocooTheRocoo/Magix-Plugin/releases).
 Please do not use this code for malicious purposes.
 It is provided here so these kind of "hacks" can be avoided in the future.